OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-events.md

 Events within an Excel workbook can be triggered by:

 - User interaction via the Excel user interface (UI) that changes the workbook
-- Office add-in (JavaScript) code that changes the workbook
+- Office Add-in (JavaScript) code that changes the workbook
 - VBA add-in (macro) code that changes the workbook

 Any change that complies with default behavior of Excel will trigger the corresponding event(s) in a workbook.